jlfranke/CRUD-sample/README.txt

 To run:
+1. Start database connection using XAMPP.
-In node.js run command npm run dev.
+2. In node.js run command npm run dev.